B2B Client Dashboard @Brarista

 Actionable Insight

-Turning conversational data into lingerie-specific behavioural and demographic insights would help clients make smarter business decisions and position Brarista as a strategic partner rather than a vendor.
+Turning conversational data into behavioural and demographic insights would help clients make smarter business decisions and position Brarista as a strategic partner rather than a vendor.

 Operational Cohesion